 Each year, Historic Columbia’s Annual Fund program supports a meaningful project that will have lasting impact on our community.
 This year’s annual fund is focused on the Modjeska Monteith Simkins House.

-Built between 1890 and 1895, this one-story cottage was home to Modjeska Monteith Simkins (pictured above)—considered "the matriarch of Civil Rights activists of South Carolina," from 1932 until her death on April 5, 1992.
+Built between 1890 and 1895, this one-story cottage was home to Modjeska Monteith Simkins (pictured above)—considered "one of South Carolina’s greatest human rights advocates," from 1932 until her death on April 5, 1992.
 Modjeska’s home served as the center for civil rights and social justice activities in South Carolina.

 During 2018-19, this site – integral to telling our Civil Rights story – will undergo a comprehensive, museum-grade rehabilitation and other capital improvements.
 For the site to realize its full potential, Historic Columbia will also work to redefine its interpretation and educational programming for the public.